AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 ## Flash the binaries
 To program the board, go through the whole process of **flashing Thingy:91** [described here.](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#update-nrf9160-application)

-After successful flashing, use the nRF Connect Programmer with the `.hex` file generated or downloaded in a previous step.
+Use the nRF Connect Programmer with the downloaded `.hex` file and make [program the nRF9160 SiP application](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#program-the-nrf9160-sip-application) part.

-Then reset the board and go to the next step.
+After successful flashing, reset the board and go to the next step.

 ## Connect to the LwM2M Server